massware/docker-multi-python/README.md

 * Python 3.7
 * Python 3.8

-This includes the header packages (`python3.{5-8}-dev`) and venv where applicable.
+This includes the header packages (`python3.{5-8}-dev`) and venv where applicable, psql client.
 In addition, tox and virtualenv are pre-installed.